Categories

 1. Plug-in Access to Institutional-Grade Infrastructure

 With outsourced solutions, companies can plug directly into low latency networks that are already integrated with leading exchanges.
 This includes direct cross-connects, co-location services, and FIX API access, giving professional traders everything they need to operate at peak performance.
-Market Synergy, for instance, operates from secure Swiss data centres with global Points of Presence (POPs) in Zurich (ZH4), London (LD4), and New York (NY4), giving clients global reach with minimal effort.
+Market Synergy, for instance, operates from secure Swiss data centres with global Points of Presence (POPs) in Zurich (ZH4) and London (LD4), giving clients global reach with minimal effort.

 2. Cost-Efficiency and Speed to Market